Published Jun 16, 2024 · Updated Feb 23, 2026

 How do feedback and communication practices shape engagement?

-Timely, actionable feedback and consistent communications underpin engagement.
-Use a single channel for course communications with named operational ownership.
+Timely, actionable feedback and consistent communications underpin engagement (see what media studies students need from feedback).
+Use a single channel for course communications, with a named owner for day-to-day operations.
 Set expectations for response times and time-to-resolution, and monitor change lead time and backlog by theme.
 Offer post-assessment office hours for immediate discussion and schedule regular check-ins so cohorts can raise operational issues early.
 Provide accessible schedules and clear routes for adjustments, especially for disabled students.

 What should universities change next?